 SMC Alliance

-The co-chairs are Erin Eckert of RTI and Idrissa Cissé of the National Malaria Control Programme of Mali.
-The Secretariat of the SMC Alliance is assured by the Medicines for Malaria Venture.
+The co-chairs are Erin Eckert of RTI, Perpetua Uhomoibhi of Nigeria, and Christian Kompoare of the National Malaria Programme of Burkina Faso.
+Medicines for Malaria Venture serves as the Secretariat of the SMC Alliance.

 For membership enquires please contact tchouatieua [at] mmv [dot] org (Andre-Marie Tchouatieu).